 Departmental Response Times:

-Your dedicated staff will respond within 48 hours from the time they receive your request.
+Your dedicated fully-remote staff will respond within 48 hours from the time they receive your request.

 UCLA Travel Accounting Response Times (Travel Reimbursements):

 It generally takes UCLA Travel Accounting 8-12 weeks to process payments on all orders and reimbursements.
 Please plan events and notify your vendors well in advance to avoid penalties or disallowances.

 - Personal Funds

 - Internet Package Deals

 - Foreign Per Diem